ranton256/classifying_concord/classifying_concord.md

 ### Fine-tuning DistilBERT

-And finally, we [fine-tune](https://huggingface.co/docs/transformers/en/training) DistilBERT specifically for our classification task
+And finally, we [fine-tune](https://huggingface.co/docs/transformers/en/training) DistilBERT specifically for our classification task using the training split of our dataset.

 ```python
 from transformers import DistilBertForSequenceClassification